 This is our systemic approach and easy solution for business.

-Going deep to the tech part, one of the most common cases for analytics is log processing.
+Going deep into the tech part, one of the most common cases for analytics is log processing.
 We had multiple customers with such requirements.
 One of our customers has big web-based services, that work all across the USA which produces about 1GB of logs every day.
-Our aim was to gather all logs to one place and show it both in raw format and visualized with different charts.
+Our aim was to gather all logs in one place and show it both in raw format and visualized with different charts.

-The project intended to provide the convenient way to manage and view logs data.
+The project intended to provide a convenient way to manage and view log data.
 In the end, the result log data will be accessible with Kibana dashboards, where each dashboard corresponds to a certain data source (app logs, database logs, etc.).
-Therefore, the dashboard contains set of visualizations and charts, which can be created or customized with Kibana functionality.
+Therefore, the dashboard contains a set of visualizations and charts, which can be created or customized with Kibana functionality.
 Besides a user can choose the time period for filtering logs and see raw logs as well.
 In addition, a user can see old logs up to one year back.
 However, logs older than one year are archived.

 File logs are handled with Filebeat.
 It tracks changes in log files and sends all new log records as soon as it appears in the file.
-Logs from user interface can not be stored in a file.
+Logs from the user interface can not be stored in a file.
 That’s why they are sent to our host with HTTP requests.
 After that, it is stored in Elasticsearch.

-Also very valuable for us was IP addresses of each request.
+Also very valuable for us was the IP addresses of each request.
 Each address we convert to appropriate geographical coordinates and parse it on the map.

 And finally, server metrics.
 Server metrics are gathered using Metricbeat shipper.
 We just configure which metric to take and where to send it.

 Then we have to send data from each server to one place.
 In order to do this elastic beats should be installed on each application server.
-Each app server sends logs to ELK server with elastic beats.
+Each app server sends logs to the ELK server with elastic beats.
 Logstash parses and converts logs.
 After that, logs are sent to elasticsearch.
 Amazon Elastic Block Store is used as a volume for storing logs.